- Your hip flexors, located in the front of the hips, are essential for movements such as running, jumping, cycling, and walking.

 Tight hip flexors can be caused by factors including:

-Tight hip flexors can be caused by a variety of factors, but regardless of the cause, they cause pain and discomfort.
-This can make it difficult to get comfortable, affecting your sleep and overall wellbeing.
+Tight hip flexors can be caused by various factors, but regardless of the cause, they cause pain and discomfort.
+This can make it difficult to get comfortable, affecting sleep and overall well-being.

 How Do Tight Hip Flexors Affect Sleep Quality?